 - A highly available architecture that spans two Availability Zones (AZs)

-- A virtual private cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS
+- An Amazon Virtual Private Cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS

 - An Internet gateway to allow access to the Internet

-- In the public subnets, FortiGates that act as NAT gateways, allowing outbound Internet access for resources in the private subnets
+- In the public subnets, FortiGate-VMs that act as NAT gateways, allowing outbound Internet access for resources in the private subnets

-- In the public subnets, a FortiGate host in an Auto Scaling group complements AWS security groups to provide intrusion protection, web filtering, and threat detection to protect your services from cyber-attacks.
+- In the public subnets, a FortiGate-VM host in an ASG complements AWS security groups to provide intrusion protection, web filtering, and threat detection to protect your services from cyber-attacks.
 It also allows VPN access by authorized users.

 - An external facing network load balancer is created as part of the deployment process.
 An internal facing network load balancer is optional.

-- Amazon API Gateway, which acts as a front door by providing a callback URL for the FortiGate ASG.
-FortiGates use an API Gateway to send API calls and to process FortiGate
+- Amazon API Gateway, which acts as a front door by providing a callback URL for the FortiGate-VM ASG.
+FortiGate-VMs use an API Gateway to send API calls and to process FortiGate

-config-synctasks to synchronize OS configuration across multiple FortiGate instances at the time of the Auto Scaling scale-out event.
+config-synctasks to synchronize OS configuration across multiple FortiGate-VM instances at the time of the Auto Scaling scale-out event.
 This is currently only for internal use.
 There is no public access available.

 - AWS Lambda, which allows you to run certain scripts and code without provisioning servers.
 Fortinet provides Lambda scripts for running Auto Scaling.
 Lambda functions are used to handle Auto Scaling, failover management, AWS CloudFormation deployment, and configuration for other related components.